HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Introduction

 Text-driven synthesis of 3D human-object interactions (HOIs) aims to generate motions for both the human and object that form coherent and semantically meaningful interactions.
 It enables virtual humans to naturally interact with objects, which has a wide range of applications in AR/VR, video games, and filmmaking, etc.

 The generation of natural and physically plausible 3D HOIs involves humans interacting with \textit{dynamic} objects in \textit{various} ways according to the text prompts, thereby posing several challenges.
-First, the variability of object shapes makes it particularly challenging to generate semantically meaningful contact between the human and objects to avoid floating objects.
+First, the variability of object shapes makes it particularly challenging to generate semantically meaningful contact between the human and object to avoid floating objects.
 Second, the generated HOIs should be faithful to the input text prompts as there are many plausible interactions between human and the same object (\eg, a person carries a chair, sits on a chair, pushes or pulls a chair).
-Text-driven 3D HOI synthesis with a diverse set of interactions is still under-explored.
-Third, the development and evaluation of 3D HOI synthesis models requires a high-quality human motion dataset with various HOIs and textual descriptions, but existing datasets lack either HOIs~\cite{Guo_2022_CVPR,kit2016} or textual descriptions~\cite{bhatnagar22behave}.
+Text-driven 3D HOI synthesis with a diverse set of interactions is not yet fully addressed.
+Third, the development and evaluation of 3D HOI synthesis models requires a high-quality human motion dataset with various HOIs and textual descriptions, but existing datasets lack either diverse HOIs~\citep{Guo_2022_CVPR,kit2016,li2023controllable} or detailed textual descriptions with interacting body parts and action~\citep{bhatnagar22behave, diller2023cghoi}.
+It is important to note that CG-HOI~\citep{diller2023cghoi} has not made their code or annotations publicly available.
+In contrast, we will release both our code and annotations.